anomasahar/anomasahar/README.md

 ###

-<p align="left">I am a passionate programmer with a solid foundation in computer science, currently pursuing a Certified Cloud Native Applied Generative AI Engineer certification at PIAIC.
+<p align="left">I am a passionate programmer with a solid foundation in computer science, currently pursuing a Certified Cloud Native Generative,
+Agentic, and Robotic AI Engineer certification at PIAIC.
 I thrive in dynamic environments, excel in problem-solving, and am eager to contribute to innovative projects in Generative AI and cloud computing.
 I'm actively seeking opportunities to apply my skills and collaborate with like-minded professionals to create impactful solutions.
 Let's connect!</p>

 ###